Frequently Asked Questions About the Family Reunification Parole Processes

 No. A separate myUSCIS online account is not necessary for a beneficiary to receive authorization to travel to the United States under the parole processes.
 Principal beneficiaries can add travel group members to their myUSCIS online account, including their spouses and children under the age of 18, as long as each beneficiary has a confirmed Form I-134A.

-For example, after we confirm a Form I-134A for a child and a separate Form I-134A for that child’s parent, the parent, as the principal beneficiary, can add the child to their own travel group through the myUSCIS online account.
+For example, after we confirm a Form I-134A for a child and a separate Form I-134A for that child’s parent, the parent, as the principal beneficiary, can add the child to their own travel group through their myUSCIS online account.
 The principal beneficiary will review and confirm biographic information and complete attestations for travel group members, including the principal beneficiary’s spouse and children.
 However, once the principal beneficiary completes and submits the attestations for all travel group members including themselves, the principal beneficiary cannot add any other travel group members unless the travel group members are under the age of 18 years old.

 Q23.
 My passport is expired.
 Do I need to request an extension, or will my expired passport be accepted?